 My wife and I have been walking the dogs in our new favorite park.
 I had my camera with me and took some shots of the inhabitants of the park.
 A few of those shots went out of focus and I would like to share some thoughts about them.
 This might help you to understand why some of your shots go out of focus now and then as well.

 - What does out of focus mean?

 Out of focus means that an image is out of focus – aha.
 We need to be a bit precise here, however, as something always will be in focus but maybe not what one wants.
 So out of focus happens, if the main subject of the image is missed and turns out blurry.
 In the below examples I have been using the „show focus points plugin“ for analytical reasons.
 The plugin is great and available free of charge.

 Is out of focus bad?

-The bad new is, that there are images that however you look at it are just „wrong“ when out of focus.
+The bad news is, that there are images that however you look at them are just „wrong“ when out of focus.

 Out of focus can be your best friend but also be an evil little devil.

 Reasons of out of focus